 - Fruit is always a good choice and counts towards your 5 A DAY.
 Many food outlets offer fruit salad pots with different fruit combinations so vary the fruits you choose to help increase the variety in your diet.

 - Opt for a low-fat yogurt – check the label, if shown, to look at the sugars content and look for lower sugar versions.

 - Watch out for pastries, flapjacks, cakes, shortbread biscuits and sweet muffins as these can have up to 500kcal each.
 If you do buy these as an occasional treat opt for ones with fruit and seeds, or that use wholemeal flour or oats, if available, as these will have more fibre.
 Why not share one between two – halving the portion you eat means half the calories.

 - Although they are not needed in your diet chocolate bars and sweets are popular choices.
 Many are now available in smaller portion sizes so if you do buy them go for the smallest size and have only occasionally.

-Large sized milky drinks made with whole milk and added sugars with whipped cream on the top can contain a lot of calories, as can the ice blended milky drinks available in many high street outlets.
-For example a large latte made with whole milk and a syrup shot can contain up to nearly 400 kcal.
+- Large sized milky drinks made with whole milk and added sugars with whipped cream on the top can contain a lot of calories, as can the ice blended milky drinks available in many high street outlets.
+For example a large latte made with whole milk and a syrup shot can have up to nearly 400kcal.

 See the table below for the calorie content of some popular drinks: